 The Caire & Grancini Warehouse roof is a flat deck roof supported by a basic truss system with minimal slope and drainage to perimeter scuppers at the rear of the building.
-The roof was not accessible.
+The roof was not accessible during the review.
 Based on initial conditions visible on the interior of the structure, water ingress from the roof has been an ongoing issue and indicates that the membrane has failed.
 Additional leakage may also be located at the interface condition near the parapets.
+The proposed redevelopment of a multifloor addition above the extant building will require the removal of the existing roof and its structure.